AdamGonda/adamgonda.com/_posts/2022-06-09-Little-things.md

 I had the problems mentioned ☝️ so I took my own advice.

-So the technique is using minified `base64` placeholders inlined into `HTML`.
+So the technique is using minified `base64` placeholders inlined into `html`.
 So when the page loads first, these images will be there but blurred out, and when they load you swap them out to the original, usually using a fade-in animation for the transition between the two.

 # Implementation

 I created a script that runs in the pipeline after the site has been generated.
-It finds all the images then creates a low res `base64` version from each and inlines them to the `HTML`.
+It finds all the images then creates a low res `base64` version from each and inlines them to the `html`.

 ```js
 const apply = async () => {